Richard Barlow is Deputy Head of Mission in Buenos Aires.

-Richard graduated with an honours degree in Modern History from Oxford University and was awarded a scholarship by Merton College.
-He also has a Master’s degree in Imperial History from Royal Holloway, University of London.
+Richard graduated with an honours degree in Modern History from Oxford University and was awarded an exhibition by Merton College.
+He also has a Master’s degree in British Imperial History and Decolonisation from Royal Holloway, University of London.

 Deputy Head of Mission, British Embassy Buenos Aires